TBR-Development/BackRoomCogs/README.md

 [p]repo add BackRoomCogs https://github.com/TBR-Development/BackRoomCogs
 ```

-To install a cog, use this command, replacing `<cog>` with the name of the cog you wish to install:
+To install a cog, use this command, replacing `<cog>` with the cog you wish to install:

 ```py
 [p]cog install BackRoomCogs <cog>